sclaussen/ax12a/README.md

 ## Dynapixel SDK

-My AX12A class uses the Dynamixel SDK, thus it'll need to be cloned and the python libraries installed.
+The AX12A class abstracts the Dynamixel SDK, thus the SDK will need to be cloned and the python libraries installed.
 I'm using ~/src here as an example, but of course, any directory will work.

 ```
 cd ~/src
 git clone https://github.com/ROBOTIS-GIT/DynamixelSDK.git
-cd src/python
+cd DynamixelSDK/src/python
 python3 setup.py install
 ```